 Braver Than You is the second single from the EP, released on 1st June 2023.

 "A gorgeous flowing acoustic guitar arpeggio ebbs and flows through the tune ... they combine their voices together on the choruses in a lovely, harmonic way." - York Calling

 Third single Bluer Skies was released on 20th October 2023.

 "a soft cushion and a bit of a pick-me-up" - Lost In The Manor

 "there’s a definite alchemy when they perform together which will appeal to wide audiences" - IsThisMusic.com

 The EP was launched on 8th June 2023 with an audiovisual show at The Old Hairdresser's, Glasgow, featuring live music and video projections, as seen in previous performances at the Delft Fringe Festival in the Netherlands and the Redcatch Club, Bristol.

-"a captivating and enthralling performance" - Redcatch Club, Bristol
+"a captivating and enthralling performance, enhanced by the films" - Redcatch Club, Bristol

 Dora Lachaise became fascinated with Victorian ghost stories and cemeteries after moving next door to Arnos Vale Cemetery in Bristol.
 From her attic, she overlooked its overgrown grounds, with crumbling headstones, angels and obelisks.
 “I’m attracted to the mystery of forgotten stories, and things we can’t measure,” says Dora.
 “It’s that sense of mystery I try to instil in my music too.”